pre-commit/pre-commit.com/sections/advanced.md

 _new in 4.5.0_

-some hooks only take one filename argument.  this runs them one at a time (which is super slow!)
+some hooks only take one filename argument.
+This runs them one at a time (which is super slow!)

 example: